AidanHibbard/olallie/docs/listeners.md

 If the [proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) in front of your stores state detects a change to a keys value; a [typed Custom Event](./api-reference.md#storeevent) will be dispatched.

+You can also pass listener options, see the [API reference](./api-reference.md#listen).

 ```typescript
 import createStore from 'olallie';